inno-devops-labs/F23-core-course-labs/app_python/README.md

 ### Overview

-This project uses GitHub Actions for Continuous Integration (CI) to automate various tasks such as code linting, testing, and building Docker images.
-The CI workflow ensures that the project maintains code quality and is always ready for deployment.
+This project utilizes GitHub Actions for Continuous Integration (CI) to automate various tasks such as code linting, testing, vulnerability scanning, and Docker image building.
+The CI workflow ensures code quality, security, and smooth deployments.

 ### Workflow Details